A liaison office in Estonia is a legal and economic entity performing intermediary functions between the main company and its external partners.

 The representative office relies on the parent corporation and lacks both legal and financial independence.
 It cannot sign contracts or enter into any other activities that implies creating legal obligations for the foreign company.

-The main reason for setting up such offices is that foreign companies usually want to test the market before committing to
+The main reason for setting up such offices is that foreign companies usually want to test the market before committing to registering a company here.

 Should you need more information on the representative office, you can address our Estonian company formation officers for complete details.
 They can also explain the main reasons behind creating such an entity.